Undergraduate Student Organization Policies & Procedures

 - Guiding Documents (i.e. Constitution, Bylaws, Document stating how your organization is run)

-Student organizations that do not re-register may not receive information about the Fall Student Involvement Fair.
+Student organizations that do not re-register will not receive information about the Fall Student Involvement Fair.
 Organizations that have not registered by the deadline will NOT be active for the next academic year.
 If you have any general questions, feel free to contact the Student Leadership and Involvement Staff at 410-516-4873 or by email at firstname.lastname@example.org.
 Thank you for your timely re-registration for the upcoming academic year.
 Any specific questions, feel free to contact your Category Coordinator based on the listing on the student organization category website.